User Rating: 5 / 5

 At the end of the course the student should be able to

-• demonstrate knowledge of the basic concepts of Riemann Integration improper integrals
+• demonstrate knowledge in basic mathematical concepts of calculus

 Course Contents: